What Is Growth Hacking: An Actionable Guide

 Data analysis is very important for the successful implementation of growth hacking.
 Without it, growth hacking is next to impossible.
 Track all the actions that you are doing for the company.
 Only by tracking can you understand where and what needs improvisation.

-There are quite a lot of ways for you to track your tests or actions.
-When PR is concerned, the number of reviews on your post, the number of answers posted by journalists/bloggers should tell you about it.
+There are many ways to track your tests or actions.
+When PR is concerned, the number of reviews on your post and the number of answers posted by journalists/bloggers should tell you about it.

 User Feedback

 Every business spends a lot of money on consultants but nobody other than the customers are sure to know everything about the product.
-They use it every day and so they have the answers when it comes to where you should improve and what.
+They use it every day, so they have the answers to where you should improve and what.

-Negative reviews or comments is thus very important to understand where your product needs to be improved.
-Test products with customers and that can bring in more information that a consultant ever will.
+Thus, negative reviews or comments are very important to understand where your product needs to be improved.
+Testing products with customers can provide more information than a consultant ever will.

 Prioritization